evxryyy/Rbxenv/Bitstream/README.md

 - Supports custom types

 Todo :
-- Start Serialization and Deserialization after finishing all readers
+- Finish Serialization and Deserialization

 Idea :
 1. Add a way to really write instance in a buffer and not inside a table.
 (I dont know about this one)